gwaldron/osgearth/docs/source/data.rst

 **Building tile sets**

-    The best way to speed up imagery and elevation loading in osgEarth is to build **tile sets**.
+    Another way to speed up imagery and elevation loading in osgEarth is to build **tile sets**.
+    In fact, if you want to serve your data over the network, this is the only way!

     This process takes the source data and chops it up into a quad-tree hierarchy of discrete *tiles* that osgEarth can load very quickly.
 Normally, if you load a GeoTIFF (for example), osgEarth has to create the tiles at runtime in order to build the globe; Doing this beforehand